-Our district is currently a formula district in FY22 and is expected to continue as a formula district in FY23-FY26 on the new Fair School Funding Plan (FSFP).
+The amounts estimated for state funding are based on HB110, referred to as the Fair School Funding Plan (FSFP).
 The state foundation funding formula has gone through many changes in recent years.
 The most recent funding formula began in FY14 and was dropped in FY19 after six (6) years, followed by no foundation formula for two (2) years in FY20 and FY21, and now HB110 implements the newest and possibly the most complicated funding formula in recent years for FY22 and FY23.
-The current formula introduces many changes to how state foundation is calculated and expenses deducted from state funding which will potentially make the actual five-year forecast look different with estimates FY22 through FY26 compared to actual data FY19 through FY21 on Lines 1.035, 1.04, 1.06 and 3.03 of the forecast.
+HB110, the current formula, introduces many changes to how state foundation is calculated and expenses deducted from state funding which will potentially make the actual five-year forecast look different with estimates FY22 through FY26 compared to actual data FY19 through FY21 on Lines 1.035, 1.04, 1.06 and 3.03 of the forecast.